BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/09_persistent_storage.md

 - Redeploy with Rolling deployment

 ### Fixing it
-After using the file storage class and rolling deployment, you got to a point where your mongodb is now corrupted.
+After using the `netapp-file-standard` storage class with rolling deployment, you got to a point where your mongodb is now corrupted.
+That happens because MongoDB does NOT support multiple processes/pods reading/writing to the same location/mount (`/var/lib/mongodb/data`) of single/shared pvc.

-To fix that:
+To fix that we will need to replace `netapp-file-standard` with `netapp-block-standard` and change the deployment strategy from `Rolling` to `Recreate`
 - Create a new PVC using block storage with RWO
 - Scale down `rocketchat-[username]` to 0 pods
 - Scale down `mongodb-[username]` to 0 pods